Montpellier guide France

 Local tram

 Before you visit, plan the main attractions you want to see and find out opening hours and entrance fees.
-This will help you make the most of your time in Montpellier.
+You can enter the cathedral for free, but you should buy tickets in advance online for the Musée Fabre or Aquarium Mare Nostrum.

 Although many people speak English in Montpellier, it will be useful to learn the basics of French.
 The locals will appreciate your effort and willingness to communicate in their language.